apify/actor-whitepaper/README.md

 ## Introduction

-This whitepaper introduces **Actors**, a new kind of serverless programs for general-purpose language-agnostic computing and automation jobs (also known as agents, functions, or apps).
+This whitepaper introduces **Actors**, a new language-agnostic way to ship general-purpose web computing and automation programs (also known as agents, functions, or apps).
-The main goal for Actors is to make it easy for developers to build and ship reusable software tools, which are also easy to run and integrate by others.
-For example, Actors are useful for building web scrapers, crawlers, automations, and AI agents.
+The main goal for Actors is to make it easy for developers to build and ship reusable software tools, which are easy to try, integrate, and build upon.
+Actors are useful for building web scrapers, crawlers, automations, and AI agents.

 ### Background

-Actors were first introduced by [Apify](https://apify.com/) in late 2017, as a way to easily build, package, and ship web scraping and web automation tools to customers.
+Actors were first introduced by [Apify](https://apify.com/) in late 2017, as a way to easily build, package, and ship web scraping and web automation jobs to customers.
 Over the years, Apify has continued to develop the concept and applied it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.